 One Last Job: Retiring the escaped group of replicants, for Deckard

 Pop-Cultural Osmosis: Blade Runner was highly influential on Cyber Punk and Post Cyber Punk fiction.
 It is such a poster child for popcultural osmosis that the imagery in the film is sometimes familiar to people who've never even seen it.
 William Gibson noted his delight in the fact a science fiction film was influencing the look of the very future it predicted.

 Precision F-Strike: "I want more life... fucker!"
-There are cuts where Roy says "father" instead.
+There are cuts, including the Final Cut, where Roy says "father" instead.
 It is extremely interesting to see how a single word can completely change the mood of the scene.

 Pretty in Mink: Rachael wears a few, indicative of her pampered status.